Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 Jamestown Settlement

-Just down the road is Jamestown Settlement that’s operated by the state.
-This is a popular living history museum that recreates what the early communities – both Native Americans and early settlers – were like.
-That includes re-creations of a Powhatan village, James Fort plus the three ships that sailed from England to Jamestown.
+Just down the road is the Jamestown Settlement, which is operated by the state.
+This popular living history museum re-creates life in early Native American and settler communities.
+That includes re-creations of a Powhatan village, James Fort, plus the three ships that sailed from England to Jamestown.
 Costumed interpreters explain the history throughout the complex and on the ships.

 The re-created Susan Constant ship at Jamestown Settlement